 Felines may be among nature’s best hunters, but that doesn’t mean they don’t love sleeping all day long.

-In fact, cats can snooze for up to 20 hours on daily basis, especially during kittenhood.
+In fact, cats can snooze for up to 20 hours on a daily basis, especially during kittenhood.
 Adults and seniors can nap for anywhere between 12 and 16 hours each day.
 But even though they can zzz for so many hours, it doesn’t mean their sleeping is uneventful.

 Cats can do a whole lot of things while sleeping.
 They can dream and have pleasant or nightmarish visions, they can nap and still be on alert, and they can also fall into extremely deep slumbers in the most uncomfortable positions known to mankind.
 And some felines can even snore in their sleep.

 Snoring is normal and quite common for some cat breeds.
-If your feline pal happens to have a short-nosed flat face, it’s likely for it to be snoring.
+If your feline pal happens to have a short-nosed flat face, it’s normal for it to be snoring.
 Persians and other flat-faced breeds with short nasal passages do it more often than you think.

 Light snoring sounds are normal even for non-flat-faced breeds.
 However, if the sounds are growing louder and are accompanied by troubled breathing, there may be bigger issues at hand, and the cat may have an undiagnosed health condition.